Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

 Definition of keys
 ~~~~~~~~~~~~~~~~~~

-In all the example :literal:`to_json` and :literal:`from_json` functions presented so far, the keys were hard-coded, i.e. literal strings were used when using the :literal:`[]` operator of a :class:`json` object, calling the :literal:`getValue` function or constructing a key path (by concatenating several strings).
+In all the example :literal:`to_json` and :literal:`from_json` functions presented so far, the keys were hard-coded, i.e. literal strings were used when using the :literal:`[]` operator of a :class:`nlohmann::json` object, calling the :literal:`getValue` function or constructing a key path (by concatenating several strings).
 However, this approach makes code-updating very complex.
 Image that, in the future, we want to update a key called :literal:`initialTime` to :literal:`initialEpoch`.
 Although a global search could do the trick, this may result in modifying parts of the code that should not be modified.
 If we want to update the name of the key :jsonkey:`type` to :literal:`modelType`, but only for rotation model settings, the only option is doing it manually to avoid changing also the :literal:`type` keys of other objects.

 Thus, in the :literal:`json_interface`, literal strings are never used inside :literal:`to_json` and :literal:`from_json` functions.
 Instead, all the keys that are recognised by the JSON interface are declared in :class:`Tudat/InputOutput/JsonInterface/Support/keys.h`, and their string-value is defined in :class:`Tudat/InputOutput/JsonInterface/Support/keys.cpp`.
 This is done using a struct called :class:`Keys` containing several nested structs for each level.
 For instance: